TEncDM: Understanding the Properties of the Diffusion Model in the Space of Language Model Encodings: Comparison with GPT-2

-\section{Comparison with GPT2}
+\section{Comparison with GPT-2}

-We compare our diffusion model with fine-tuned GPT2-small \cite{gpt2} on an unconditional generation task using \textbf{ROCStories} \cite{rocstories} dataset.
-We use the Nucleus sampling with $p = 0.9$ for the GPT generation, as is produced the best results.
-Both models have similar amount of parameters (124M for GPT2 and 145M for TEncDM).
-The result of the comparison is presented in Table \ref{tab::rocstories_gpt2} and it shows that GPT2 has a higher MAUVE, but it also tends to memorise the training data set more and has a lower diversity.
-The perplexity comparison is unfair as it is computed with the GPT2-large model, which behaves similarly to GPT2-small.
-Given that the GPT2 is pre-trained and TEncDM was trained from scratch, we can conclude that both models perform at about the same level.
+We compare TEncDM with fine-tuned GPT-2-small \cite{gpt2} on an unconditional generation task using \textbf{ROCStories} and \textbf{Wikipedia} datasets.
+We use the Nucleus sampling with $p = 0.95$ for the GPT-2 generation, as it produced the best results.
+Both models have similar amount of parameters (124M for GPT-2 and 145M for TEncDM).
+The result of the comparison is presented in Table \ref{tab::rocstories_gpt2} and it shows that our approach suprasses fine-tuned GPT-2-small by all metrics except perplexity, because GPT-2 tends to memorise the training data set more and has a lower diversity.
+However, the perplexity comparison is unfair as it is computed with the GPT-2-large model, which behaves similarly to GPT-2-small.